tanmayaeron/RISC-V_Simulator/README.txt

 Input format of the RISC-V instructions
 * The instructions are RISC-V 32 bit instructions.
-* For these instructions keep the isMC unchecked
+* For these instructions keep the Machine Code unchecked .data
-.data
 array: .word 1 2 10 9 3 8 4 7 5 6